Web Content Accessibility Guidelines: Understanding WCAG 2.0

 2. Operable

 All user interface components and navigation on a website should be operable.
 This means all functionality should be available from a keyboard or other assistive technologies.
 Additionally, organizations should provide ways to help users navigate, find content, and determine where they are on a web page.
+Descriptive headers, consistent navigation, and avoiding keyboard traps are some of the ways web developers can achieve this.

 3. Understandable